|Values are valid only on day of printing.|

 A negative test does not exclude infection with human herpesvirus-6 (HHV-6) virus.
 Therefore, the results obtained should be used in conjunction with clinical findings to make an accurate diagnosis.

-This assay detects both viable and nonviable virus.
+This assay detects nucleic acid, and therefore, cannot distinguish between viable and nonviable virus.
 Test performance depends on viral load in the specimen and may not correlate with cell culture performed on the same specimen.

 1. De Bolle L, Naesens L, De Clercq E: Update on human herpesvirus 6 biology, clinical features, and therapy.
 Clin Microbiol Rev 2005 Jan;18(1):217-245